Apartment and Suite Living

 How are the suites different?

-Please note: Residents of suites may not bring or use cooking appliances other than microwave, coffee maker and popcorn popper with an enclosed heating element.
+Please note: Residents of suites may not bring or use cooking appliances other than a microwave, coffee maker, and popcorn popper with an enclosed heating element.

 Your apartment's kitchen has a full-sized refrigerator, range/oven, sink with disposal, and cabinets.
 You will need to provide pots and pans, cooking and eating utensils, dish-drying drainboard, and cleaning accessories such as kitchen sponges, dish detergent, oven cleaner, oven mitt, etc. You'll need to provide "large kitchen" trash bag liners to fit the trash cans we provide in kitchens.

 You should not bring extension cords.
 Multiple outlet strips with built-in circuit breakers are recommended.
 These usually have four to six additional outlets in one metal or plastic unit with a heavy-duty cord.
-If you ever have a power loss in your room or unit, immediately call x4-WORK.
+If you ever have a power loss in your room or unit, immediately call (301) 314-9675.